 Threads is basically a Twitter clone that gives you real-time updates on public conversations.
 Meta plans to use a decentralized model where you can post on Facebook and see it across other social media platforms.
 They are not going to encourage hard news or politics on the platform.
 This is “The goal is to keep it friendly as it expands…we want to it differently” said Zuckerberg.

-You can use your Instagram/Facebook account to log in to the threads platform.
-This made it easier for the threads team to amass a huge following in its early launch stage.
+You can use your Instagram or Facebook account to log in to the threads platform.
+This made it easier for the Threads team to amass a huge following in its early launch stage.
 It also leaves out the hustle of creating a new social media site account.